 - When will students receive their devices?

 After a number of years where Seattle Prep utilized the iPad as its One-to-One Program device, the school decided to move to the Microsoft Surface Pro.
-Effective August 2017, students in the Class of 2019, Class of 2020, and Class of 2021 will utilize the Surface Pro 4 as a common device.
+Effective August 2017 the school integrated the Microsoft Surface as its common device.
 Please click here to read the announcement communication for this transition sent in the spring of 2016.

-The cost of the device will be $1,200.
-This includes a type cover keyboard, stylus, software, and accidental damage protection for 36 months.
+The cost of the device will be $1,450.
+This includes a type cover keyboard, stylus, software, and accidental damage protection.
 Student enrollment / re-enrollment contracts will provide an option to purchase the device in one payment or to divide the cost over ten payments using our FACTS tuition management system.

 Families that already own a Surface Pro that meets the minimum specifications do not need to purchase an additional device.
-Devices will need to be approved by the Technology Department and families must coordinate a time to image the device with necessary student software.
+However, devices will need to be approved by the Technology Department and families must coordinate a time to image the device with necessary student software.
 Approval should be requested before the enrollment / re-enrollment deadline.
-Questions, or requests for approval, should be sent to Phil Dietrich at email@example.com.
+Questions, or requests for approval, should be emailed to Phil Dietrich.

-The Surface Pro 4, purchased through Seattle Prep, includes extended warranty coverage and extended accidental damage protection.
-Devices will be protected at no additional cost for most warranty and damage incidences for 36 months.
-All devices that are damaged or in need of repair should first be taken to the school’s Help Desk located in the McKay Library (firstname.lastname@example.org).
+The Surface Pro, purchased through Seattle Prep, includes extended warranty coverage and extended accidental damage protection.
+The Class of 2023 devices will be protected at no additional cost for most warranty and damage incidences for 48 months with a limit of TWO replacements.
+Students in the Class of 2022 also have a comprehensive warranty which will expire in September 2022.
+Students in the Class of 2021 and Class of 2020 have a warranty that will expire in September of 2020.
+The detachable keyboard is covered for the first 12 months, as is the digital pen and power adapter.
+All devices that are damaged or in need of repair should first be taken to the school’s Help Desk located in the McKay Library.
+If questions, email the help desk here.
 Depending on the situation, students may be directed to a local Microsoft Store.
 Repeated damage incidents may exceed the annual accidental damage coverage and result in some out-of-pocket expenses by the family.

 It is critical that students assume responsibility for saving their work appropriately.
 Students at Seattle Prep will be trained to use cloud-based Microsoft Office 365 to ensure back-up of their files.
 They will be led through a process of configuring Microsoft Office 365 during a technology orientation.

-Devices will be distributed to students in August 2017, prior to the start of the 2017-2018 school year.
+Devices will be distributed to freshmen in August 2019, prior to the start of the 2019-2020 school year.
 Students will receive an orientation and training that will include operating the device as well as various functions such as the configuration of Office 365, the access and navigation of electronic textbooks, the use of school-installed software, and the importance of following school policies.